No items found.

 Instructions:

-1. Prepare the Cucumbers: Wash and slice the cucumber into thin rounds or spears.
+Wash and slice 1 medium cucumber into rounds or spears.
+Pack tightly into a clean glass jar.

 Notes: